 There is a lot of scientific research exploring the fascinating link between time spent in nature with a reduced risk of mental health problems, improved mood and reduced stress.

 Whether you live in the countryside surrounded by green spaces, or in the city, there is nature everywhere.
 From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out these natural spaces if you can do so in a safe way, following the latest Government advice.

 If you’re struggling to find an area near you, why not try and bring nature to you.
 This could be planting herbs or flowers in your garden or balcony, or introducing some house plants into your personal space.
 Even keeping your windows open to let in fresh air and getting some natural sunlight can be beneficial.

 2. Relaxation and mindfulness

 Taking quiet time to reflect on your natural surrounds can be really positive for mental health and wellbeing.
 Some of you may have even heard of the Japanese phenomenon, Forest Bathing.
-This is simply spending time in a forest using your senses, which can lead to improved mental health.
+This is about spending time in a forest engaging all your senses, which can help to ease negative feelings and boost positive ones.